 Which External IRBs are Required or Allowed for UW Research

 See Identify the Correct IRB for a list of types of research that must be reviewed by an external IRB instead of the UW IRB.
-External IRBs not listed on that page may also be used, if authorized by HSD.
+External IRBs not listed on that page may also be used, with the permission of HSD.

-HSD must authorize the use of any external IRB for each study, even under pre-established cooperative agreements or other agreements.
+HSD must grant permission for the use of any external IRB for each study, even under pre-established cooperative agreements or other agreements.

 Not allowed.
 The UW does not rely on:

 - International IRBs or Ethics Review Committees (ERCs).

 - IRBs of the U.S. Veteran’s Health Administration – for example, the VA Puget Sound Health Care System.
 This is VA policy.